andreapavoni/robo_radio_rs/README.md

   $ cargo make frontend
   $ cargo run
   ```
-- use the `Dockerfile.default` to build a container and run it throught Docker (or Podman).
+- or use the `Dockerfile.default` to build a container and run it throught Docker (or Podman).
 The app will listen on port `8080`.
 There's a `.env.dist` file with usable ENV settings.

 ### Deploy

 Use the `Dockerfile` included in this repository to deploy on https://fly.io.
 There's a demo instance at https://funky-radio.fly.dev.